Lance T. Izumi, J.D.

 Senior Director, Education Studies

 Lance Izumi is Senior Director of the Center for Education at the Pacific Research Institute.
 He has written and produced books, studies and films on a wide variety of education topics.
 Most recently, he is the author of the 2017 book The Corrupt Classroom and the 2019 book Choosing Diversity: How Charter Schools Promote Diverse Learning Models and Meet the Diverse Needs of Parents and Children.

-In 2016-17, Lance served as a member of President Donald Trump’s transition Agency Action Team for education policy.
+In 2016-17, Lance served on President Trump’s transition Agency Action Team for education policy.
 As a member of the transition team, he drafted policy papers and recommendations for consideration by the Trump administration.

 From 2004 to 2015, he served as a member of the Board of Governors of the California Community Colleges, the largest system of higher education in the nation, and served two terms as president of the Board.